ably-labs/models/docs/concepts/concepts.md

 - *Confirmed* events represent mutations (from any user) that have been applied in the database.
 They are are emitted by your backend whenever the underlying model data is mutated.
 - *Optimistic* events are emitted locally by the library when the user takes some action to mutate the model.

 A *confirmed* event is emitted if and only if the mutation in the backend succeeds.
-Additionally, a sequence of change events are emitted strictly in the order in which their corresponding mutations were successfully committed:
+The sequence of confirmation events are emitted strictly in the order in which their corresponding mutations were successfully committed:

 ```mermaid
 graph LR